-The ASPiRE Center is pleased to announce its Dissemination & Implementation (D&I) pilot research program for the 2020–2021 grant cycle, beginning October 1, 2020.
+The ASPiRE Center is pleased to announce its Dissemination & Implementation (D&I) pilot research program for the 2021–2022 grant cycle, beginning October 1, 2021.
 The purpose of the program is to advance D&I science and build capacity for D&I research in evidence-based tobacco retail policy.
+Learn about previous awards.

 Pilot grants of $10,000 each are awarded for one year to fund developmental or early-stage work, including pilot data collection and analysis, in preparation for submission for future external funding.
 Proposals may build on existing ASPiRE research efforts; however, applications focusing on research questions in related areas of D&I and tobacco control are encouraged.
 We are also interested in proposals examining the effects of COVID-19 on tobacco control.